FAQs

 Send an E-mail to support@watership-planner.com with your name and your best guess as to when you purchased a key.
 We will resend you the key you originally bought and you then qualify for upgrades using an upgrade key.

-The automatic scheduler begins with the optimal plan, which is laying down the tasks one after the one in priority order, working around appointments.
+The time mapper begins with the optimal plan, which is laying down the tasks one after the one in priority order, working around appointments.

 If a task is set as “splittable” then it will take whatever gaps it can find and fill itself.
 If it can’t find any gaps, or not enough gaps, it will schedule itself after the next task as a normal “unsplittable” task would.

-The automatic scheduler will skip any task that doesn’t have its status set to: unfinished.
+The time mapper will skip any task that doesn’t have its status set to: unfinished.
 So it naturally doesn’t schedule: canceled, waiting, finished, or delegated tasks.

 Things begin to get interesting when you have schedule constraints.
 There are “schedule before” constraints, and “schedule after” constraints.
 A deadline can be treated as a schedule before constraint.

 Tasks with schedule after constraints will try to go after that time, but not necessarily immediately at that time.
-The automatic scheduler will hold a task with a “schedule after” constraint, and notice when it lays down a task that ends after the constraint time.
+The time mapper will hold a task with a “schedule after” constraint, and notice when it lays down a task that ends after the constraint time.
 Then it will lay this other task down.

 Tasks with schedule before constraints will be scheduled as normal if this doesn’t schedule them after the “schedule before” constraint.
 If the way things are going would trigger this schedule before constraint, then it tries to fit it in before the task above it.
 It will keep trying this until it finds a spot that doesn’t break the constraint.